 If we hadn’t been pulled out of our element enough, the next part of our trip really put what life looks like in a place like Morocco in perspective.
 Mohammed smiled and warned that the next part may be a lot to take in.
 We were entering the meat market.
 We’ll spare you the photos, since they are a bit gruesome (one is of Mohammed’s butcher friend holding a goat’s head up behind us, while we unknowingly smile for a photo – that guy was a real jokester.)

 While not something I really wanted to see as someone who chooses to eat mostly non-animal products, it was enlightening.
 I chose to be vegetarian a few years back because learning how meat and dairy was processed grossed me out.
 Here it is all fresh and they do not waste ANYTHING!
 Just trust me on this.

 Shortly after this, we finished walking through the bazaar and headed back to the ferry where Said met us and took our payment.
 He wanted to wait until he was sure it went as planned and we were happy.
 If he only knew just how much.

-Final Thoughts on the Trip
+Final Thoughts on our Trip to Morocco from Spain

 Often travel exposes the stronger, more flexible version of ourselves.
 Sometimes it is a necessity, sometimes it is a choice.
 But each time, the benefits far outweigh the risks.
 On our ride back from Morocco, I knew I had changed.
 And my husband got to see that change in me, which is pretty cool.
 We both knew I had taken a big leap toward the type of person I want to be – who embraces differences instead of being afraid of them, and who reaches for her dreams instead of just wishing for them.
 The best places seem to have that kind of effect.
 And Morocco is definitely one of the best places.